rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Types are more fundamental than a programming language.
 For example, most FP languages are effectively a syntax sugar over some version of lambda calculus.
 Lambda calculi come with very well understood formalized type semantics.
-I am reminded about a great presentation [Phil Wadler on ]().
+I am reminded about a great presentation [_add_blank_target Phil Wadler on ]().
 It makes a compelling and funny argument that the movie _Independence Day_ got it all wrong.
 Aliens would not have used Java.
 Java is being created by an engineering effort, types and LC are being discovered[^discovered].
 Aliens would have discovered typed lambda calculi or have engineered something much different than C or Java.
 This is very philosophical, but it has a very pragmatic implication.
 Discovered programs are, by definition, timeless.
 If Wadler is right (and if we will keep programming in the future) that would be kinda amazing.
-In Part 4, I have referenced the [TAPL]() book, IMO, the best textbook to learn about types.
+In Part 4, I have referenced the [_add_blank_target TAPL]() book, IMO, the best textbook to learn about types.
 This book is 20 years old.
 Recursion schemes (Part 5) are 20+ years old.
 Rank-2 disguised in Part 4 was studied in 1980-ties and 90-ties.
 Many language features we consider new and modern are really old ideas, some date back to 1970ties.

-[^discovered]: A similar and relevant philosophical discussion has been happening in mathematics for centuries (see [wikipedia](https://en.wikipedia.org/wiki/Philosophy_of_mathematics#Mathematical_realism)).
+[^discovered]: A similar and relevant philosophical discussion has been happening in mathematics for centuries (see [_add_blank_target wikipedia](https://en.wikipedia.org/wiki/Philosophy_of_mathematics#Mathematical_realism)).
 My opinion on this is that creative process tends to be iterative leaving historical evidence of iterations.
 Mathematics, for most part, has been additive.
 There was rarely a need to rewire an old theory.
 As far as I know not in last 100 years.

-Robert Harper has coined a term [The Holly Trinity of CS](https://existentialtype.wordpress.com/2011/03/27/the-holy-trinity/) and types are one of the three.
+Robert Harper has coined a term [_add_blank_target The Holly Trinity of CS](https://existentialtype.wordpress.com/2011/03/27/the-holy-trinity/) and types are one of the three.

-Types are playing increasing role in foundations of mathematics, the relatively new and "hot" topic is [HoTT]().
+Types are playing increasing role in foundations of mathematics, the relatively new and "hot" topic is [_add_blank_target HoTT]().

 This series was written by a TypeScript newb.
 I am using TS since November 2021 and only on one project.
 We have covered a lot of ground that probably is not well known to many seasoned TypeScripters.
-I think the existence of this series provides a good verification for my claim:  it is not about knowing a programming language, it is about knowing the types.
+I think the existence of this series provides a good verification for my claim: it is more about knowing the types than it is not about knowing the programming language.

 Types could unify how we think and talk about programs.
-Everyone knows that development teams need to be small.
+Why effective development teams are small?
 Somewhere around 4-5 is the threshold.
-Why is that?
 I had worked once inside a team of 8 (two teams with different core competencies were merged to work on a new project).
 Design meetings, OMG, we had hard time agreeing on anything.
 There seems to be lack of agreement on what is important.
 Nobody disputes that natural numbers satisfy `2 + 2 = 4`, and well that is a type.
 One of my goals in this series was to sell the idea that types are fundamental to programming and are mostly not something open to endless debates.
 Types could help facilitate agreement.